coleleavitt/spotify-adblock/README.md

 ## Recent Updates

 * Now compatible with Rust 2024 edition
+* Complete codebase restructuring with modular architecture for better maintainability
+* Implemented JPL safety standards with radiation hardening and fault containment
-* Improved code safety with explicit unsafe blocks
+* Improved code safety with explicit unsafe blocks and triple modular redundancy
 * Enhanced blocking of ad-related endpoints
+* Support for cargo-make build system alongside traditional Makefile

 ### Notes
 * This **does not** work with the snap Spotify package.